DuaneDave/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank [Microverse](https://github.com/principlebrothers/CosmosExpress/issues/new) for inspiring this project
+I would like to thank Microverse for inspiring this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>